cssanimation/cssanimation.github.io/_posts/2017-03-01-levelup-competition.md

 Be quick!
 This competition closes on Friday, 3rd March at 12pm GMT.
 Winners will be contacted shortly after.

 I'm looking forward to seeing how you all get on with this new course and excited to see the amazing animations you create.
-Let's do this!